itsfrank/frktest/README.md

-    -- you can use test.focus to temporarily focus on a test case/suite: test.focus.suite("only this suite will run", function() end) test.focus.case("only this case will run", function() end) end
+    -- you can use test.focus to temporarily focus on a test case/suite: test.focus.suite("only this suite will run", function() end) test.focus.case("only this case will run", function() end)

+    -- you can use test.skip to skip test cases/suites:
+    test.skip.suite("all tests in this suite will be skipped", function() end) test.skip.case("this test will be skipped", function() end) end
 ```